livesession/livesession-sdk/README.md

 ## Changelog

-This package currently support `v.1.1`, you can find more informations about API changelog [here](https://developers.livesession.io/getting-started/changelog/)
+This package currently support `v.1.1` of API, you can find more informations about API changelog [here](https://developers.livesession.io/getting-started/changelog/)

 ## License